-This is a single-arm, open-label, multi-center, Phase Ib study to determine the safety and preliminary efficacy of obe-cel administered intravenously in pediatric patients with r/r B ALL and with r/r aggressive mature B NHL.
-This study is designed to evaluate the safety and preliminary efficacy of obe-cel.
-The safety and tolerability of obe-cel in pediatric patients will be continually monitored by the Sponsor.
-Additionally, the Independent Data Monitoring Committee (IDMC) will review the rolling safety data generated after 6 and 12 treated patients have been monitored for at least 28 days and every 6 months thereafter, and in the event any protocol defined safety stopping criteria are met.
-If no pre-defined safety events related to obe-cel are met, and the safety data are consistent with what has previously been observed with obe-cel, the IDMC can recommend continuing the study without or with modifications.
-Based on emerging data, the study may be stopped early due to excessive toxicity, i.e., certain pre-defined obe-cel-related safety events or deaths.
+This is a single-arm, open-label, multi-center, Phase 1b/2 study to determine the safety and efficacy of obe-cel administered intravenously in pediatric patients \< 18 years old with r/r B ALL and with r/r aggressive mature B NHL.
+The safety and tolerability of obe cel in pediatric patients will be continually monitored by the Sponsor.
+Efficacy endpoints will be determined by an Independent Response Review Committee (IRRC).
 The study will involve consented patients going through the following sequential study periods: screening, leukapheresis, bridging as necessary, lymphodepletion, treatment evaluation, and follow-up.

 Study Type